Erectile Dysfunction and Diabetes

 - Preserves endothelial function and nitric oxide production

-- Helps maintain testosterone levels (in T2DM, particularly in combination with weight loss)
+- Helps maintain testosterone levels in T2DM (particularly combined with weight loss)

 - Prevents further deterioration of erectile function

-In men with early or moderate ED and well-controlled diabetes, improving glycaemic control alongside other lifestyle changes (weight loss, exercise, stopping smoking) can produce meaningful improvements in erectile function.
-In men with long-standing, poorly controlled diabetes and established neuropathy, the damage to nerve fibres is harder to reverse — though slowing further progression remains important, and pharmacological treatment is still highly effective.
+In men with early or moderate ED and well-controlled diabetes, improving glycaemic control alongside lifestyle changes can produce meaningful improvements.
+In men with long-standing poorly controlled diabetes and established neuropathy, slowing further progression remains important even if some damage is irreversible.

 Treatment Options for ED in Diabetic Men

-NICE recommends oral PDE5 inhibitors — sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra), avanafil (Spedra) — as first-line pharmacological treatment for ED in diabetic men.
-They are effective, but with an important caveat: response rates are somewhat lower in diabetic men than in the general ED population, because the nitric oxide pathway these drugs depend on is itself impaired by diabetic vasculopathy.
+NICE recommends oral PDE5 inhibitors as first-line treatment for diabetic men with ED.
+They are effective, but with an important caveat: response rates are somewhat lower in diabetic men because the nitric oxide pathway these drugs depend on is itself impaired by diabetic vasculopathy.

 |---|---|---|

-Men with diabetic ED may need to try medication at the maximum dose for several attempts under optimal conditions before drawing conclusions about efficacy.
-Dosing, timing, and stimulation advice is the same as for non-diabetic men.
-For a full dosage guide for sildenafil, see: Sildenafil Dosage & Side Effects.
+Men with diabetic ED may need to try medication at the maximum dose over several attempts before drawing conclusions about efficacy.
+For a full dosage guide, see the effectiveness of ED medications.

-For diabetic men in whom oral PDE5 inhibitors are insufficiently effective or contraindicated, alprostadil (prostaglandin E1) injected directly into the corpus cavernosum bypasses the impaired nitric oxide pathway entirely and produces an erection through direct smooth muscle vasodilation.
-Success rates of approximately 85% in diabetic men — higher than oral medication in many cases of severe neuropathy.
-Requires training to use correctly and is initiated under urology supervision.
+For diabetic men in whom oral PDE5 inhibitors are insufficiently effective, alprostadil injected directly into the corpus cavernosum bypasses the impaired nitric oxide pathway entirely, producing an erection through direct smooth muscle vasodilation.
+Success rates of approximately 85% in diabetic men — significantly higher than oral medication in severe neuropathy cases.
+Initiated under urology supervision.

 Vacuum Erection Device (VED)